kvinay7/interview-preparation/DBMS.md

  - **Division (÷)**: Values paired with all in another relation.
 E.g., π_student(Courses_Taken) ÷ π_course(Required_Courses) → Students completing all required courses.

 ### 3. Normalization
+It is the process of organizing data in a database to reduce redundancy and improve data integrity.
+It involves dividing large tables into smaller tables and defining relationships among them.

+ - **First Normal Form (1NF)**: Each table cell contains a single value (atomicity).
+No repeating groups or arrays.
+ - **Second Normal Form (2NF)**: In 1NF + Every non-key attribute is fully functionally dependent on the PRIMARY KEY (no partial dependency).
+ - **Third Normal Form (3NF)**: In 2NF + No transitive dependency: Non-key attributes do not depend on other non-key attributes.
+ - **Boyce-Codd Normal Form (BCNF)**: In 3NF + For every non-trivial functional dependency, the left side is a super key.

+### 4. Denormalization
+ - Sometimes, for performance reasons (faster reads), tables are merged back together, partially reversing normalization.
 ---

 ## Structured Query Language (SQL)